 In alignment with the scope of work described above, the consultant will be expected to carry out emergency response activities which may be similar in output across the months, for which there will be monthly payments based on satisfactory performance-service delivery.
-In alignment with the nature of the assignment, a detailed work/implementation plan will be jointly prepared between the consultant and the contract supervisor, defining the delivery timelines and dates, outlining the planned tasks and concrete steps to be undertaken to successfully accomplish the assignment within the scheduled contract period as per broad outline below;
+In alignment with the nature of the assignment, a detailed work/implementation plan will be jointly prepared between the consultant and the contract supervisor, defining the delivery timelines and dates, outlining the planned tasks and concrete steps to be undertaken to successfully accomplish the assignment within the scheduled contract period as per broad outline below:

-Task/Milestone Deliverable/Outcome (e.g. Inception, progress, final reports, training material, workshop, etc.) Estimated # of days Planned Completion date % and amount of total fee payable Emergency Planning Education response and Monthly 30% recovery plan developed unicef for every child
+Task/Milestone Deliverable/Outcome Estimated Planned % and (e.g. Inception, progress, final reports, training material, # of days Completion date amount of total fee workshop, etc.) uute payable Discussions with SCTP to develop plan of Workplan TBC 10% action Weekly updates on progress of resource Progress Report TBC 70% mobilisation, planning and rollout